golemfactory/golem-docs/src/pages/docs/golem/payments/index.md

 ## Payment batching

 The payment driver built into Yagna supports batching payments to lower the number of blockchain transactions, thus saving on gas fees.
-To do so, modify your `.env` file or explicitly set an ENV `ERC20NEXT_SENDOUT_INTERVAL_SECS` to a desired duration, e.g. `ERC20NEXT_SENDOUT_INTERVAL_SECS=3600` to send payments every hour.
-Do note that this is a maximum interval, if a payment must be sent earlier due to a deadline negotiated with a provider, this deadline will be nevertheless respected.
+To do so, modify your `.env` file or explicitly set the ENV variable `ERC20NEXT_SENDOUT_INTERVAL_SECS` to a desired duration, e.g. `ERC20NEXT_SENDOUT_INTERVAL_SECS=3600` to send payments every hour.
+Please note that this interval is the maximum duration; if an earlier payment is required due to a deadline negotiated with a provider, it will be prioritized and sent accordingly.

-For other options, refer to [erc20next driver README.md](https://github.com/golemfactory/yagna/blob/master/core/payment-driver/erc20next/Readme.md).
+For other options, refer to the [erc20next driver README.md](https://github.com/golemfactory/yagna/blob/master/core/payment-driver/erc20next/Readme.md).

 {% docnavigation title="Next steps" %}